sersancar/Viromics_Vigo/README.md

 scp -r USER@ft3.cesga.es:LUSTRE/sergio/finalTables DESTINATION
 ```

-Where user is your USER in Finisterrae III, LUSTRE is you complete path to $LUSTRE in Finisterrae III and DESTINATION is the complete path to the local directory destination.
-So to run the script 15 with RStudio, we can copy/paste its content directly from this repo or also copy the file using scp:
+Where user is your USER in Finisterrae III, LUSTRE is your complete path to $LUSTRE in Finisterrae III and DESTINATION is the complete path to the local directory destination.
+So to run the script 15 with RStudio, we can copy/paste its content directly from this repo or copy the file using scp:

 ```bash
 scp -r USER@ft3.cesga.es:HOMEViromics_Vigo/scripts/15_R_script.R DESTINATION